3 days and 2 nights

-Arrival in Irkutsk and departure for a whole-day excursion to Baikal lake (65 km).
-En route you will stop for a guided tour of Taltsy - an open air Museum of Russian/Siberian Wooden Architecture.
-The museum´s oldest building is the Spass Tower of the Ilimsk Fortress (1667) and the still active Kazan Chapel (1679).
-You will then proceed to the headwaters of the Angara River to see the famous Shaman Rock (a sacred site for the locals).
-You will then have lunch at a local restaurant serving Baikal fish specialities.
+Arrival in Irkutsk and departure for a whole-day excursion to Lake Baikal (65 km).
+Enroute you will stop for a guided tour of Taltsy - an open-air Museum of Russian/Siberian Wooden Architecture.
+The museum's oldest building is the Spass Tower of the Ilimsk Fortress (1667) and the still active Kazan Chapel (1679).
+You will then proceed to the headwaters of the Angara River to see the famous Shaman Rock (a sacred site for the local people).
+You will then have lunch at a local restaurant serving Baikal fish specialties.

 Overnight in Listvyanka

 Meals included: lunch